-2. Contact the faculty member prior to the beginning of the clinical experience if that faculty member was planning to make a clinical visit that day.
+2. Contact the faculty member prior to the beginning of the clinical experience.

 Professional Experiences

 Students will be required to attend selected lectures, conferences and workshops that enhance their professional development.
 Students will be notified of these events in advance so that schedules can be planned accordingly.